superjaja05/sgj-ponder/README.md

-# Kotlin Modding Skeleton
+# SGJ Ponder
-Provides an example mod written in Kotlin using Kotlin for Forge.
+A dumb mod that adds ponders for stargate variants Very WIP and i have no idea what im doing